-Teaching the regions of the United States is such a wonderful unit.
+Teaching the regions of the United States is one of my favorite units.
 Students are exposed to different areas of the United States and they can examine how different each region is compared to the one they live in.

 Before Diving In…